Pravin93-Murugesan/Machine-Learning-with-Python/README.md

   - **Sentiment** which consists of both positive & negative reviews on imdb.com, amazon.com, and yelp.com is used to learn a classifier from this data.
   - **Iris** consists samples from three species of Iris with each sample containing five distinctive features.
   - **Animals with Attributes 2** consists samples from 50 species with each animal species containing 85 real-valued features.

+To view the Jupyter notebooks, use the link below:
 https://nbviewer.jupyter.org/github/Pravin93-Murugesan/Machine-Learning-with-Python/tree/master/IPython%20notebooks/